alopez/alopez.github.com/email.md

   address if you have it, otherwise one of the other addresses on this page.

+Are you a personal tutee in need of advice or support?
+: I'll reply as soon as I am able.
+I will reply, but I can't always reply right away, so please be patient awaiting a response.
+If you want to request a meeting, you can use [this page](https://calendly.com/adamlopez/pt/) to book it.
+(Note: If you are not a PT, please do not book meetings this way; this link is for PTs only and I will cancel meetings booked by anyone else through this link).

 Are you a (former) PhD / MSc / UG thesis student or employee in need of a reference?
 : I would love to help!
 Please email <alopez@inf.ed.ac.uk>, and provide as much detail as you can about the position and your application.
 I'd appreciate as